 That’s where things slowed down.
 I normally give up at the battle with the traitor apprentice, so the story after that is a little blurry for me, not to mention that it’s different depending on which character you are.
 Progress slowed to a crawl and I spent most of my time trying to level up as I could barely survive one battle in the new area.
 The game was becoming a pain, so I decided to go to sleep.

 The next morning didn’t go much better.
-After a modicum of progress, I still found myself dying to enemies that had been killing me five levels earlier.
+After a mere modicum of progress, I still found myself dying to enemies that had been killing me five levels earlier.
 My brother peeked at a walkthrough and confirmed that I was in the right area…but about five levels behind.
 I spent another hour just leveling up, but I was still dying from enemies that were barely worth the EXP.

 My brother had 16 hours before his flight and I was only maybe halfway through the game at best.
 It was incredibly unlikely that I could get my levels on track and be anywhere near the end of the game.
 Frustrated, I set down the controller, turned off the machine, and went to get some lunch.